maldil/software2.0-studytools/README.md

 3. The tools in [AnalyseMLLibConstructs](https://github.com/maldil/software2.0-studytools/tree/master/AnalyseMLLibConstructs) collects all the ML library APIs used in the projects.

 If you have any question regarding the usage of this toolset, please reach us via https://serene-beach-16261.herokuapp.com (use the *contact us* in the People tab)

+You can find additional data that we promised in the paper in the folder [Link](https://github.com/maldil/software2.0-studytools/tree/master/Additional_Data)